 Persistent diarrhea or constipation can have many negative consequences and should be addressed with your vet.
 For example, diarrhea can be due to something your cat ate, intestinal parasites, etc., but it can also lead to dehydration, which can be fatal.

 9. Urinating or Defecating Outside of the Litter Box

 While going to the bathroom outside of the litter box could be a behavioral issue or even a problem with your litter box set-up, it could also be a medical issue such as an infection, kidney disease, bladder stones, etc.

 10. Blood in the Litter Box

-Blood in a cat’s urine could indicate that they are dealing with anything from an infection to bladder stones to cancer, while blood in their stool could be a sign of a variety of different problems.
-Note – Blood in stool can sometimes appear black.
+Blood in a cat’s urine could indicate that they are dealing with anything from an infection to bladder stones to cancer, while blood in their stool could be a sign of a variety of problems.
+Note – Blood in the stool can sometimes appear black.